-We will be releasing a new update on Box Tools Windows (v4.5.6) and Mac (v4.6.2) in the next two weeks that will deliver new stability improvements.
+We released a new update on Box Tools Windows (v4.5.6) and Mac (v4.6.2) which will deliver new stability improvements.

 - Mixed mode support on IE: Microsoft has recently added in support for mixed mode in Internet Explorer (IE) on loopback for the latest patch versions of Windows.
 This will allow Box Tools to work directly on IE without the use of additional add-ons, such as Active X, on supported versions of IE. Active X has been quite problematic for some users in the past, often leading users to get unexpected download prompts for Box Tools, so this change is expected to bring improved stability to the product.
 Mixed mode will be supported on all IE11 platforms which are supported (Win8.1, Win 7Sp1 and Win 10 (except TH2)).